A First Look at the Security Issues in the Model Context Protocol Ecosystem: Threat Model and Analysis Approach

-\textbf{Decentralized Registries} Each decentralized registry provides an index page listing all servers.
+\textbf{Data Collection.} Each decentralized registry provides an index page listing all available servers.
 This page displays metadata about each server, such as its name and description.
-More detailed information, including server file links and, in the case of \textit{mcp.so}, the optional server config, is only available on the server's detail page.
+More detailed information, including server links and, in the case of \textit{mcp.so}, the optional server configurations, is only available on the server's detail page.
 Therefore, we first crawl the index page of each registry to retrieve the list of MCP servers.
-Then, we visit the detail page of each server to obtain its server file link.
-For \textit{mcp.so}, we also collect the server config when it is provided by the server owner.
-Next, we visit each server file link and record its status (i.e., valid or invalid).
-If the link is valid, we proceed to download the corresponding server content for further analysis.
+Then, we visit the detail page of each server to obtain its server link and additional information (e.g., server configuration).
+Next, we visit each server link and record its status (i.e., valid or invalid).

-\textbf{Centralized Registries.} Centralized registries typically provide APIs for retrieving servers.
+Centralized registries typically provide APIs for retrieving servers.
 For example, \textit{Smithery} offers one API to list all available servers and another to retrieve detailed information for each server (e.g., tools it provides).
-Both APIs require a valid \textit{Smithery} API key.
-Accordingly, we use these two APIs to collect server data hosted on \textit{Smithery}.
-In contrast, \textit{npm} does not provide a dedicated category to distinguish package servers (i.e., MCP servers) from regular packages.
-To address this, we use the \textit{npm} package \texttt{all-the-package-names} to retrieve all packages containing the keyword \texttt{mcp}, and then collect metadata for each candidate package, including its dependencies and maintainers.
+Both API require a valid \textit{Smithery} API key.
+Consequently, we use these two APIs to collect Smithery server data.
+In contrast, \textit{npm} does not provide a dedicated category to distinguish MCP servers from regular packages.
+To address this limitation, we use the \textit{npm} package \texttt{all-the-package-names} to retrieve all packages containing the keyword \texttt{mcp}, and then collect metadata for each candidate package, including its dependencies and maintainers.
 However, not all keyword-matching packages are necessarily MCP servers.
 Since every MCP server is built upon the MCP protocol, it must depend on at least one MCP SDK, such as \texttt{modelcontextprotocol/sdk} or \texttt{fastmcp}.
 Therefore, we examine the dependencies of each collected package and exclude those that do not rely on known MCP SDKs.

-We collect data between late June and early July 2025, resulting in a total of 67,057 MCP servers from all registries.
-The distribution of collected servers across registries is shown in Figure~\ref{fig:registry_distribution}.
-We then analyze the server file links from decentralized registries and identify that 52,102 (99.16\%) out of 52,539 are provided as GitHub repositories (i.e., using the format \texttt{user/repo}), indicating that MCP ecosystem is highly dependent on GitHub as the primary hosting platform.
-Furthermore, only 2,626 server file links appear in all four decentralized registries at the same time, showing the diversity and flexibility of the ecosystem.